Roof Decking Replacement is not something you often think about.

 What’s the Verdict?

-The roofing system can be a little complex, but roof decking is an understandable slice of the pie.
+The roofing system can be complex, but roof decking is an understandable slice of the pie.
+While replacing your roof decking won’t add any value to your home’s curb appeal, it can help with its structural components!

-This is why we recommend you get professional roofing guidance when you are considering a new roof, the accompanying roof warranties, and whether or not your home really needs to replace roof decking.
+➡️ All this to say, your selection of a roofing contractor is essential, so you get the proper roofing guidance when you are considering a new roof, the accompanying roof warranties, and whether or not your home really needs to replace roof decking.

-If you have any other burning questions to ask, don’t be afraid to reach out!
+If you have any other burning questions to ask, don’t be afraid to reach out or get a roof replacement estimate!